Human nutrition: Undernutrition

-Many children are born with the inherent disadvantage of low birth weight, often caused by intrauterine growth restriction and poor maternal nutrition, which results in worse growth, development, and health throughout the course of their lifetime.
-Children born at low birthweight (less than 5.5 pounds or 2.5 kg), are less likely to be healthy and are more susceptible to disease and early death.
-Those born at low birthweight also are likely to have a depressed immune system, which can increase their chances of heart disease and diabetes later on in life.
-Because 96% of low birthweight occurs in the developing world, low birthweight is associated with being born to a mother in poverty with poor nutritional status that has had to perform demanding labor.
+Many children are born with the inherent disadvantage of low birth weight, often caused by intrauterine growth restriction and poor maternal nutrition, which results in affected growth, development and health throughout the course of their lifetime.
+Children born at low birth weight (less than 5.5 pounds or 2.5 kg), are less likely to be healthy and are more susceptible to disease and early death.
+Those born at low birth weight also are likely to have a depressed immune system, which can increase their chances of heart disease and diabetes later on in life.
+Because 96% of low birth weight occurs in the developing world, low birth weight has been associated with childbirth in impoverished areas where the birth mother typically exhibits poor nutritional status under harsh and demanding living conditions.

 Stunting and other forms of undernutrition reduces a child's chance of survival and hinders their optimal growth and health.
-Stunting has demonstrated association with poor brain development, which reduces cognitive ability, academic performance, and eventually earning potential.
+Stunting has demonstrated association with poor brain development, which reduces cognitive ability, academic performance and future earning potential.
 Important determinants of stunting include the quality and frequency of infant and child feeding, infectious disease susceptibility, and the mother's nutrition and health status.
 Undernourished mothers are more likely to birth stunted children, perpetuating a cycle of undernutrition and poverty.
 Stunted children are more likely to develop obesity and chronic diseases upon reaching adulthood.
 Therefore, malnutrition resulting in stunting can further worsen the obesity epidemic, especially in low and middle income countries.
 This creates even new economic and social challenges for vulnerable impoverished groups.